An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Reduction to proper cellular embeddings

-Each singular point~$p$ of each of these 2-complexes is incident to at least two link components.
-For each such singular point~$p$ and for each partition of the link components at~$p$, we replace $p$ with new vertices, one for each element in the partition; two link components at~$p$ stay adjacent via one of these new vertices if and only if these link components are in the same part.
+Each singular vertex~$v$ of each of these 2-complexes is incident to at least two link components.
+For each such singular vertex~$v$ and for each partition of the link components at~$v$, we replace $v$ with new vertices, one for each element in the partition; two link components at~$v$ stay adjacent via one of these new vertices if and only if these link components are in the same part.
 We obtain $c^{O(c)}$ 2-complexes, each of size $O(c)$.
-The input graph~$G$ embeds on~$\complex$ if and only if $G'$ embeds in one of these 2-complexes; moreover, if $G$ embeds on~$\complex$, then $G'$ has an embedding into one of these 2-complexes in which every link component of each singular point~$p$ is used by an edge of~$G$ connected to~$p$ in that link component (and, as above, such that every isolated segment is covered by the embedding, and such that the relative interior of every edge is distinct from any singular point).
+The input graph~$G$ embeds on~$\complex$ if and only if $G'$ embeds in one of these 2-complexes; moreover, if $G$ embeds on~$\complex$, then $G'$ has an embedding into one of these 2-complexes in which every link component of each singular vertex~$v$ is used by an edge of~$G$ connected to~$v$ in that link component (and, as above, such that every isolated edge is covered by the embedding, and such that the relative interior of every edge is distinct from any singular vertex).

-Every embedding of a graph into a 2-complex can be perturbed so that it avoids the boundary of the 2-complex, except possibly at singular points.
+Every embedding of a graph into a 2-complex can be perturbed so that it avoids the boundary of the 2-complex, except possibly at singular vertices.
 This means that, if $G$ embeds on~$\complex$, then $G'$ has a proper cellular embedding into one of the 2-complexes built in the previous paragraph, except that the faces of~$G'$ may fail to be disks, but are more general (connected) surfaces with boundary.

 To dispense ourselves from this latter exception, we need to build more 2-complexes.
 This case occurs only if the detached surface is non-empty, so by our earlier preprocessing, we can assume that $G'$ contains no planar connected component, and so has $O(c)$ connected components (because, by Lemma~\ref{L:genus-oversurface}, in order for $G'$ to be embeddable on a 2-complex of size $O(c)$, it must have genus $O(c)$).